Firstly, many struggle to choose between Business and Management (or other Humanities subjects) and Economics.

 Max Goh, ACS Indep

-Whether you are taking Economics at HL or SL, Mr Hong will prepare you very well.
+Whether you are taking Economics at HL or SL, Mr. Hong and his online economics tuition will prepare you very well.
 Almost every HL and SL student in our IB economics tuition scores a 7!
-Please feel free to also consult Mr Hong on your Internal Assessments.
+Please feel free to also consult Mr. Hong on your Internal Assessments.
 If appropriate, he might also incorporate your IA into a lesson for everyone to discuss and learn from.
 Many of our students score almost full marks for their IAs.
 You will also benefit from our library of economics real world examples as well as highly sought after IB Economics Model Essays and Study Guides.